 Reinvestment Risk: This is the risk that future proceeds from investments may have to be reinvested at a potentially lower rate of return (i.e. interest rate).
-This primarily relates to fixed income securities.

 Business Risk: These risks are associated with a particular industry or a particular company within an industry.
 For example, oil-drilling companies depend on finding oil and then refining it, a lengthy process, before they can generate a profit.
 They carry a higher risk of profitability than an electric company which generates its income from a steady stream of customers who buy electricity no matter the economic environment.